ryanohno/object_Detection/README.md

- but I am encountering that when I run Detec4.py Printer prints everything once, and not really print thing when button is pressed
+ but I am encountering that when I run Detec4.py Printer prints time print once and when I press key a, it fails and

+ File "/home/pi/examples/lite/examples/object_detection/raspberry_pi/detect4.py", line 102, in run
+    print0
+NameError: name 'print0' is not defined

+shows this error